holoviz/panel/doc/how_to/configure_logging.md

 :::{note}

 We utilize caching (`pn.cache`) because `reconfig_basic_config` runs each time a new Panel session starts.
-If you move the logging reconfiguration to a separate module, caching won't be necessary.
+If you move the logging reconfiguration to a separate module or a `--setup` script, caching won't be necessary.

 :::